STILLBIRTH – IS NOT A TOPIC I EVER THOUGHT I WOULD BE WRITING ABOUT.

 AN ANGEL IN THE MIDDLE OF MY TRAGEDY

-Finally a nurse came in, Nancy.
-I looked into her eyes, wished I could see her whole face under mask, decoded her vibe, looked at every details of the face I could see in front of me to find a sign that she was going to help me, that she was a kind soul, that I could lay out all the tears and feeling safe to do so.
+Finally, a nurse came in, Nancy.
+I looked into her eyes, wished I could see her whole face under the mask, decoded her vibe, looked at every detail of the face I could see in front of me to find a sign that she was going to help me, that she was a kind soul, that I could lay out all the tears and feeling safe to do so.
 God knows I needed help to survive this.

 I knew she was an angel and I looked into her eyes and asked her with all my strength, “Please hit me with it, tell me everything that is going to happen, today, tonight and a week from now.
 Please.”